goldlabel-apps/listingslab-chatgpt/README.md

 #### Scientific Methodology

 We’re old skool, so we do things the scientific way.
-We start with a hypothesis, test it and present it in a way which can be replicated with the same results by peer reviewers
+Start with a hypothesis, we test it and present it in a way which can be replicated with the same results by any peer reviewer

 #### Hypothesis